The-prashanth/The-prashanth/README.md

-- 👋 Hi, I’m @The-prashanth
+- 👋 Hi, I’m Prashanth
 -  I’m interested in programming
 - 🌱 I’m currently learning DSA
 - 'you can reach me out on insta through the id @prashanth-g0ud